06/02/2009

 Parents' Pick Awards (vote early and often, each day until July 15).

-learn more about social media and how to use it for marketing and public relations.
+The blog also serves as a testing/ proving ground to learn more about social media and how to use it for marketing and public relations.

 5. Began in social media marketing - February 08 - I